Hsiau-wei/HiddenWheelView/README.md

 ## Changelog

+- 2.0.1 (May 30, 2019)
+  - Fix crash when two or more HiddenWheelViews appearing together restore their instance states
 - 2.0.0 (May 09, 2019)
   - Rewrite all code with Kotlin
   - Add showing and hiding animation effects